AlejandroJuarezVazquez/Financial_Ratio_Analisis_NVIDIA/README.md

 **3.Cash Ratio (Cash Ratio)**

-This ratio shows a diminution from 4.01 in 2021 to 3.12 in 2024, which indicates the cash proportion is lower than before.
+This ratio diminishes from 4.01 in 2021 to 3.12 in 2024, indicating the cash proportion is lower than before.
 It can be due to using it for operations, debt pay, or acquisitions.

 **4.Working Capital to Total Assets Ratio (KTSA)**